mdrideout/cream_of_the_crop/README.md

 # Room for Improvement
-Very large images (over 15MB) can take 2-3 seconds to process.
+Very large images (over 15MB) can still take 2-3 seconds to process.
 The image processing blocks the main UI thread so a progress indicator won't animate.
-This could potentially be fixed by moving the processing code over to external javascript and setting up a web worker, however, the installation process would be much more complex for the package user.
+This could potentially be fixed by moving the processing code over to external javascript and setting up a web worker, however, the installation process would be more complex for the package user.

 A typical 10MP smart phone photo of ~5MB can be processed in under 1 second on an average computer, so in most cases the experience should be good enough as is.